Medical Negligence

 ‘The most basic of errors’

-Kirsty Yates, of Hudgell Solicitors’ medical negligence claims team, represented the woman, and said: “This was of course a very worrying time for this lady given she had undergone a hysterectomy procedure as part of her ongoing treatment for cancer.
+Kirsty Yates, of Hudgell Solicitors’ medical negligence claims team, represented the woman and said: “This was, of course, a very worrying time for this lady given she had undergone a hysterectomy procedure as part of her ongoing cancer treatment.

 “When the wound started to deteriorate, she was understandably concerned over what was happening to her and found herself increasingly anxious and tearful.
 She was also unable to exercise properly during the time it took for the wound to heal, which impacted on her mental health.”